Summary and Analysis of Ode on a Grecian Urn by John Keats

 Structure and rhyme scheme of Ode on a Grecian Urn

 ABAB rhyme scheme is used in a beginning stanza of ten lines and the last one, which is the 5th stanza.
 In the 2nd stanza, the CDECED rhyme scheme is used.
 3rd and 4th contain the rhyme scheme of CDE CDE.
-There is a total of 5 stanzas in Ode on a Grecian Urn, and each has ten lines.
+There is 5 stanzas in Ode on a Grecian Urn, and each has ten lines.

 Summary of Ode on a Grecian Urn:

-Ode on a Grecian Urn is significantly about the Urn, which is in ornamental ways use to preserve the ashes of a beloved person or for wine mostly of identical shape.
+Ode on a Grecian Urn is significantly about the Urn, which is in ornamental ways used to preserve the ashes of a beloved person or for wine mostly of identical shape.
 An urn is a work of art, and Greek Urn in basis has been known for the outstanding pictures adorned on its sides.
 The first four stanzas of the poem consist mainly of the description of such things, and he defines the painted sides of imagined Urn.

 Keats is looking at the Urn that depicts to hold on to different scenes.
 He is fascinated by how the images on Urn are captured a single moment there.
 There is silence and not moving forward in time.
 The first picture is about the boys chasing some girls naked (nakedness was the culture of ancient Greek).
 It is telling us about the sexual tension between them.
 The second picture is about a man and woman lying under a tree, and the man is playing music.
 The man is frozen in time, and Keats found it more attractive as heard melodies are sweet, but those unheard are sweeter.
 They are captured in their youth, and the girl will always stay young.

 He reminded us about love which will always remain green just like the leaves of trees as time has stopped for them.
-According to Keats, the heard music is beautiful, but the unheard is sweeter.
+According to Keats, the herd music is beautiful, but the unheard is sweeter.
 In the Urn, a man was singing a pipe song without being tired.
 At that time, he did not attend the song, but he felt the sensation and beauty of pipe music.
 It was like the love of a young man, which never cools down.
 A town was emptied, and the people gather on a mountain.
 They were there to see the sacrifice, which is discussed in the 4rth stanza.
 The city will always remain empty, as the painter had captured that moment when people were on the hilltop.
 Even when we die, the paintings of branches, maidens, and weeds will never get rotten because they have been frozen for the eternity.

 Themes in Ode on a Grecian Urn: